liuxin00738/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps:
-Step 1: converte the images to grayscale
+* converte the images to grayscale
-Step 2: apply a gaussian filter to remove noise
+* apply a gaussian filter to remove noise
 Step 3: apply canny edge detector to detect edges
 Step 4: apply a mask to preserve only edges that are infront of the car Step 5: find lines using hough transform